biocore/qiime/doc/documentation/sra_field_list.rst

   Title of the experiment.
 Must be the same for every member of a given pool.
 Free text.

+  *Example*: ``Sampling and pyrosequencing methods for quantifying bacterial communities in the human gut``

+  *Output*: This field is used as the text of the <TITLE> element in the SRA Experiment XML file.

 STUDY_REF

   Official alias of the study registered with SRA.
 Must be the same